Click below to jump to:

 (Last updated: September 24, 2018)

 Flying at the Region 4 North contest site includes several large valleys and many ridges along the Appalachian mountains.
 Like many contest sites these days, it also includes a few important airspace restrictions.
 The four cardinal sectors pose numerous challenges and opportunities for the contestant who is familiar with the terrain, airspace and local weather conditions.

 The contest area is bounded by Carlisle and Harrisburg, Pennsylvania, to the North; The Susquahanna River and Lancaster, Pennsylvania, to the East; the Washington-Baltimore Class B, P-40, SFRA airspace and Front Royal to the South; and the Appalachians and Mifflin County to the West.
 A detailed discussion of each sector is provided in the adjacent pages.
-(Click for full sized map updated 9/23/2018.)
+(Click for 2 page map updated 9/20/2019.)

 The more important of the two airspace features in the northern Sector of the M-ASA task area is P40, the Camp David prohibited area.
 When the President is in residence, a 10 nautical mile TFR is used to protect the airspace around Camp David.
 M-ASA has been granted a waiver for arrivals and departures from W73.
 You will be briefed verbally on exit and entry procedures before each flight when the TFR is in effect.
 The other airspace feature is the Harrisburg TRSA (Terminal Radar Service Area).
 The primary airports are Capital City and Harrisburg International.
 The airspace around these airports is Class D. The remaining portion of the TRSA overlies airspace that is normally Class E. Pilots operating under VFR are encouraged to contact the radar approach control to avail themselves of TRSA services, but participation is voluntary.
 Also within this airspace, south of Harrisburg International Airport along the Susquehanna River is the Three Mile Island nuclear power plant.
 Temporary Flight Restrictions prevent over flight and loitering around the facility.